DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/index.rst

 Getting Started
 ---------------

-To use this package, you must first configure access to the `Copernicus Climate Data Store (CDS) <https://cds.climate.copernicus.eu>`_, which provides the seasonal forecast datasets.
+Seasonal forecast data can be accessed through the `Copernicus Climate Data Store (CDS) <https://cds.climate.copernicus.eu>`_, which offers a variety of datasets including those compatible with this tool.
+Access requires a free CDS account and proper API configuration.

 **note:** You need a CDS account, API credentials, and to accept the dataset's terms and conditions.